lbitton93/Some-Entropic-and-Genetic-algorithm-Functions/README.md

 # Some Entropic and Genetic Algorithm Functions

-Here are some functions that I developed whilst I was at university.
-Currently working on de-cluttering as there are several functions that ended up being a dead end.
+Here are some functions that I developed a year ago whilst I was at university.
+I'm currently in the process of cleaning up functions and assigning them to appropriate folders.
+I will then try and access Matlab to test, as there are some duplicates and superflous files.

 ## Getting Started